BlakeFoster/Arduino-Ping/README.md

 See the header (ICMP.h) for API documentation.

 The master branch currently requires version 1.5.5 beta of the Arduino software.
 For older versions of the Arduino software, use version 2.1.
-After cloneing:
+After cloning:

+cd Arduino-Ping
 git checkout version2.1